-Although any user can use these predefined service/proxy groups, they're not recommended because the long string of numbers is hard for people to manage (imagine you're a resource owner trying to identify who has access to the data in your external bucket.
-It's tough when the list is a bunch of PROXY_18340hruhgouhb1foy34g<long-number>@firecloud.org).
+In theory, you could use these predefined service/proxy groups if you need to interface with Google resources directly.
+We don't recommend that, because the long string of numbers is hard for people to manage (imagine you're a resource owner trying to identify who has access to the data in your external bucket.
+It's tough when the list is a random string of numbers and letters like

 - Don't add anyone else to this group

 - The group includes your Terra ID, and your service account proxy

 Best practices for groups to access external resources

 Managed groups are the best way to share resources (workspaces and billing as well as external resources) within a group of individuals, such as everyone in a lab.
 Sharing with a managed group, instead of a long list of individuals, saves time and avoids errors.
 The groups can be updated in Terra when people are added to - or leave - the lab or project.

 Create a Terra user group with a human-friendly name that includes all team members and collaborators who need access to the external resource.
 Use it for interfacing with Google Cloud (i.e., granting access to external buckets) as well as managing access to shared team resources.

 Example: Terra group for lab (User ID: my_lab@someplace_org)

 - Set up a Terra Group for all collaborators: my_lab_at_someplace_org